gregorwolf/SAP-NPM-API-collection/apis/html5-repo-mock/README.md

 ### Standalone

-Developer created MTA project with Approuter and HTML5 module.
+Developer created MTA project with AppRouter and HTML5 module.
 There are no provisioned CF services available yet.
 Developer would like to preview the UI only.

 In this scenario HTML5 Repo Mock serves as both HTML5 Repo and XSUAA.
-It will start Approuter with `VCAP_SERVICES` described in [Default VCAP_SERVICES](#default-vcap_services) section.
+It will start AppRouter with `VCAP_SERVICES` described in [Default VCAP_SERVICES](#default-vcap_services) section.
-During startup, Approuter will call `http://localhost:5001/oauth/token` to obtain JWT of HTML5 Repo Mock and will use it with all followup requests.
+During startup, AppRouter will call `http://localhost:5001/oauth/token` to obtain JWT of HTML5 Repo Mock and will use it with all followup requests.

 __Mock Token__